Rhythm-Nirankari/SIP-Calculator/README.md

 - **Minimal clutter** so you focus on what matters - your financial goals

 **Bottom line**: This should feel like a modern app, not a spreadsheet.

-## Coming Soon

-Ideas we're exploring for future versions:

-- [ ] Export results as PDF reports
-- [ ] Tax calculation features
-- [ ] Historical market data overlays
-- [ ] Multiple portfolio comparison
-- [ ] Dark/Light theme toggle
-- [ ] Shareable calculation links
-- [ ] Monthly reminder notifications

-Got ideas?
-Open an issue or send a PR!

-## Why This Exists

-Financial literacy should be accessible to everyone.
-Too many investment tools are either:
-1. Way too complicated with finance jargon, or
-2. Too simple and give you no real insights

 This calculator tries to hit the sweet spot—powerful enough to be useful, simple enough for anyone to understand.
 Whether you're a college student planning your first investment or someone planning retirement, this tool is for you.

 ## License

 MIT License - feel free to use, modify, and share!

-## Contributing

-Found a bug?
-Have a cool feature idea?
-Contributions are welcome!

-1. Fork the repo
-2. Create your feature branch (`git checkout -b cool-new-feature`)
-3. Commit your changes (`git commit -m 'Added something awesome'`)
-4. Push to the branch (`git push origin cool-new-feature`)
-5. Open a Pull Request

 ## Get In Touch